Klasmart-Engineering/user-service/documents/rfc/058-ELIGIBLE_STUDENTS-TEACHERS.md

 - School memberships are not checked
 - OrganizationMembershipConnectionNodes are returned, additional DB required to get user data
 - Moves business logic from backend to client (although we could expose dedicated endpoints that do this under the hood)
+- Current class members **will** be returned, and may need to be filtered out by clients depending on the use case
 - Less user friendly

 ## Appendix